Bob Rhoads tosses the first no-hitter in Cleveland Naps history as they defeat the Boston Red Sox, 2-1.

 Rhoads had previously thrown a no-hitter in an exhibition game for Cleveland against Albany (New York State League), but lost the contest, 1-0.
-His no-hitter is the third thrown in the history of professional Cleveland baseball, joining Hugh Daily’s one-armed hitless outing, September 13th, 1883, for the Cleveland Blues and Cy Young’s no-hitter for the Cleveland Spiders on this date in 1897.
+His no-hitter is the third thrown in the history of professional Cleveland baseball, joining Hugh Daily’s one-armed hitless outing (September 13, 1883) for the Cleveland Blues and Cy Young’s no-hitter for the Cleveland Spiders on this same date in 1897.

 Rhoads will play in just 20 games the following season, going 5-9 to end his MLB career.